microsoft/FluidFramework/packages/dds/tree/docs/storage/compatibility.md

 1. The current version of the code serializes each document to exactly match how the older version of the code serialized each document.
 1. The current version of the code is capable of loading documents written using older versions of the code.

-A few examples (which may be exhaustive) of snapshot tests are:
+A few examples (which may not be exhaustive) of snapshot tests are:

 -   [Legacy SharedTree](../../../../../experimental/dds/tree/src/test/Summary.tests.ts)
 -   [Sequence / SharedString](../../../sequence/src/test/snapshotVersion.spec.ts)